 The better coverage of bus routes in EJ areas represents the fact that EJ areas tend to be in older parts of the City.
 In addition, many higher income individuals tend to live further from the City center.
 The fact that public transit routes serve EJ areas better than non-EJ areas is fitting as public transit drastically improves mobility for low-income populations who may not be able to afford a car.
-EJ areas that do not have access to fixed-route bus service within a 10-minute walk include areas to the south (such as Montara), areas to the northwest (primarily industrial land), areas to the northwest, and around Lake Shawnee.
+EJ areas that are not within a 10-minute walk of a fixed-route bus service include areas to the south (such as Montara), areas to the northwest (primarily industrial land), areas to the northeast, and around Lake Shawnee.